 Writing is probably the most common medium through which instructors interact with their students in an online course, particularly when providing support, inciting discussion, and provoking critical thinking; however, the written word can sometimes be confusing, redundant, and impersonal.
 Developing strong instructor-student, student-student, and student-content connections is essential for a successful online learning environment.
 You can facilitate these types of connections through writing by paying attention to your tone, highlighting the most important details, focusing on quality over quantity, and being succinct in your feedback.
 Writing with these intentions will help prepare students for the course, deliver the essential content, and clarify any ambiguities.

 A variety of approaches can be used to identify which activities and formats incorporated into your course are working to create a sense of presence.
 Utilizing the following strategies will help to shed light on the level of instructor and student presence in your course:

-- LMS User Progress Report: Most learning management systems can compile some type of user progress report to identify which students have been active and when.
-In Blackboard, this feature is known as the Retention Center.
+- LMS User Progress Report: Canvas Analytics will show you activity, assignment submissions, grades, and students.
 Utilizing this feature allows you to identify students who may not be participating so that you can contact them and attempt to connect them to the course.

-- Student Participation: While the LMS might provide data about student activity, monitoring and being aware of student participation with regard to discussion forums, assessments, group work, social networking, etc. will illuminate whether your level of presence is sufficient or needs improvement.
+- Student Participation: While Canvas will provide data about student activity, monitoring and being aware of student participation with regard to discussion forums, assessments, group work, social networking, etc. will illuminate whether your level of presence is sufficient or needs improvement.